tari-project/rfcs/src/RFC-0131_Mining.md

 ### The block distribution

 A 50/50 split in hash rate among algorithms minimises the chance of hash rate attacks.
-However, sufficient buy-in is required, especially with regard to merge mining RandomX with Monero.
-To make it worthwhile for a Monero pool operator to merge mine Tari, but still guard against hash rate attacks and to be inclusive of independent Tari supporters and enthusiasts, a 60/40 split is employed in favour of merge mining RandomX with Monero.
+In Tari, a 50/50 split is employed in favour of merge mining RandomX with Monero and Tari with Sha-3x respectively.

 ### The difficulty adjustment strategy

 The choice of difficulty adjustment algorithm is important.
 In typical hybrid mining strategies, each algorithm operates completely independently with a scaled target block time.
 Tari testnet has been running very successfully using the Linear Weighted Moving Average (LWMA) from Bitcoin & Zcash Clones [version 2018-11-27](https://github.com/zawy12/difficulty-algorithms/issues/3#issuecomment-442129791).
 This LWMA difficulty adjustment algorithm has also been
 [tested in simulations](https://github.com/tari-labs/modelling/tree/master/scenarios/multi_pow_01),